-In just a couple of months, this device has become a must have for all media-loving geeks from all around the world.
-Its ability of playing content from YouTube, Hulu, Netflix and Chrome browser without any further setups, made users love it at first sight.
-Although it’s so fresh in the market, a lot of tricks were discovered and we have curated the best Chromecast hacks in this article.
+In just a couple of months, this device has become a must-have for all media-loving geeks from all around the world.
+Its ability to play content from YouTube, Hulu, Netflix, and Chrome browser without any further setups made users love it at first sight.
+Although it’s so fresh in the market, a lot of tricks were discovered, and we have curated the best Chromecast hacks in this article.

 10 Best Chromecast Hacks

-Chromecast was launched by Google on the 24th of July this year and it was sold out in the same day.
-The cheap price of only $35, the minimalistic aspect (only 2.83 inch – 72 mm), the ability of playing media from computers or mobile devices directly on Smart TVs via Wi-Fi, are just a part of the advantages that made this little TV dongle very attractive to all kind of users.
+Chromecast was launched by Google on the 24th of July this year, and it was sold out on the same day.
+The cheap price of only $35, the minimalistic aspect (only 2.83 inch – 72 mm), and the ability to play media from computers or mobile devices directly on Smart TVs via Wi-Fi are just a part of the advantages that made this little TV dongle very attractive to all kind of users.

-The device has to be plugged into the TV’s HDMI port and anyone can take control of what’s playing and choose what to watch from their tablet, phone or computer.
-Note that they have to be connected to the same Wi-Fi network with the Chromecast in order to work.
+The device has to be plugged into the TV’s HDMI port, and anyone can take control of what’s playing and choose what to watch from their tablet, phone or computer.
+Note that they have to be connected to the same Wi-Fi network as the Chromecast in order to work.
 Now here’s what you can actually do with this tiny device:

 1. Stream Local Files from Chrome Browser

-People have seen that Chromecast is not so dependent of Internet as Google say, because they discovered a way of streaming videos and other compatible files that are stored locally on their computer.
-This is a great advantage which makes this amazing digital media streaming adapter one step ahead its competitors.
+People have seen that Chromecast is not so dependent on the Internet as Google says because they discovered a way of streaming videos and other compatible files that are stored locally on their computers.
+This is a great advantage that makes this amazing digital media streaming adapter one step ahead of its competitors.

 To do this, you have two variants that can be used on both Windows and Mac OS computers.
-The first one implies that you should write in the Chrome’s address bar “file:///C:/” followed by the path of the file, for Windows, and “file://localhost/Users/yourusername” on a Mac.
+The first one implies that you should write in Chrome’s address bar “file:///C:/” followed by the path of the file for Windows and “file://localhost/Users/yourusername” on a Mac.
 The other way says that you should press the key combination CTRL + O for Windows or Command + O for Macs.

-Don’t forget to press the “Cast” button when the file started playing.
-For more information about the Google Cast extension go to Chrome Store.
+Don’t forget to press the “Cast” button when the file starts playing.
+For more information about the Google Cast extension, go to Chrome Store.